 This is the reason that many colleges and universities have stopped accepting Visa branded credit and debit cards.
-MasterCard requires any fee on their cards to be applied equally to all card brands, and Visa forbids convenience fee on anything except tax payments.
+Mastercard requires any fee on their cards to be applied equally to all card brands, and Visa forbids convenience fees in many cases.
 So, colleges and universities can’t accept Visa if they want to charge a fee for MasterCard, Discover and American Express.

-Since it’s not readily available online, I’ve included The MasterCard Convenience Fee Program guide below.
-At the time of this writing the guide is current, but be sure to check with MasterCard for or your merchant service provider for the latest information on this program before making any decisions about convenience fees within your organization or business.
+For historical purposes, we’ve included The Mastercard Convenience Fee Program guide below.
+The guide was from 2011, so be sure to check with Mastercard or your merchant service provider for the latest information on this program before making any decisions about convenience fees within your organization or business.

 Credit Card Convenience Fees on a Case by Case Basis

 There are a lot of “what ifs” when it comes to credit card convenience fees, and many people want to know whether the practice is acceptable for their business.
-If I tried, I’d be answering questions until I was blue in the face.
-So instead, I’ve outlined the card brands’ guidelines below as they apply to most businesses.
+Here, we’ve outlined the card brands’ guidelines as they apply to most businesses.

 If your business accepts Visa:

-Visa forbids virtually all convenience fees, and other card brands say you can’t impose a convenience fee on their cards unless you impose the same fee on all other cards.
-So, by accepting Visa, you largely negate your ability to charge credit card convenience fees at all.
+In the past, Visa forbade virtually all convenience fees, but now permits them in some circumstances.
+Other card brands say you can’t impose a convenience fee on their cards unless you impose the same fee on all other cards.
+So you can typically look at the Visa rules and determine your ability to charge convenience fees from there.

 - You cannot charge a convenience fee under any circumstances if your primary method of acceptance is card-not-present, such as online or mail-order.